 Bone graft helps stimulate new bone to grow through 3 stages:

 Some patients are at-risk for spinal fusion to not heal properly or fail.
 A failed fusion is also called pseudarthrosis or non-union.
 Pseudarthrosis and non-union are medical terms your surgeon may use to define a fusion problem.

 A BGS sends low level electrical signals to the fusion site.
 The electrical signals activate the body's natural bone healing process, which may be impaired in at-risk patients.

-Over 50 years ago scientists discovered that low-level electrical fields stimulate the body's bone-healing process.
-Other advances included finding different types of energy that stimulate bone growth, electromagnetic coil technology and simply better devices— supported by scientific and clinical research—have improved bone healing in patients who undergo spinal fusion.
+Over 50 years ago, scientists discovered that low-level electrical fields stimulate the body's bone-healing process.
+Other advances that include finding different types of energy that stimulate bone growth, electromagnetic coil technology and simply better devices— supported by scientific and clinical research—have improved bone healing in patients who undergo spinal fusion.